Life At ReBIT

 We fully support our team members’ volunteering efforts and contributing back to the community.

-Two -phased celebration of International Women’s day : ReBIT’s commitment to diverse and inclusive work place
+Two -phase celebration of International Women’s day : ReBIT’s commitment to diverse and inclusive work place

 The recent celebrations of International Women’s day at ReBIT were marked by speech from a successful women leader, interaction, fun-filled exercises, delicious treats, and tributes to women who have impacted men and women.
 The active participation of the male colleagues increased the impact of the event.